Bald Eagle

 Where to Find the Bald Eagle

 The bald eagle is the only member of the sea eagle genus to live exclusively in North America.
-There have been sightings as far south as Belize and Bermuda and as far north as the Arctic.
-The most common habitats are mature forests with a large source of water nearby.
+Sightings have been reported as far south as Belize and Bermuda and as far north as the Arctic.
+The most common habitats are mature forests with a large water source nearby.

 bald eagle perched on column